12 Reasons To Get Into Recovery

 There are countless reasons why 12 step recovery programs work - for those who work it.

 Many people try one or two meetings and leave.
-But those who have the courage to keep coming back find an opportunity for a whole new life.
+Sometimes, you're just not ready and that's okay.
+Pain is a great motivator.
+But for those who have the courage to keep coming back find a way to build a whole new life.
 No other groups offer reliable and free support quite like 12 step programs.
 If you have doubts, read my blog on 12 Step Myths.

 Now let's talk about the benefits!

 1. Unconditional Support

 12 step programs offer incredible support simply because members want to give back.
 They remember what it's like to be new and hurting.
-Direct advice is discouraged.
-For example, no one will advise you to leave your partner because the program lets you decide for yourself - when you are ready.
+Typically, direct advice is discouraged.
+For example, no one advises you to leave your partner or kick your teenager out of the house.
+The program gives you the dignity to decide for yourself - when you are ready.

 2. Tools for Any Problem